 — Dagens Nyheter

-The stage was conceived as an ever changing landscape, where various layers of felt are sculpted, shifted and transformed by twelve dancers.
-The concept was developed in synergy with the lighting design by artist Mike Rijnierse.
+The stage was conceived as a morphing topology, where layers of felt are folded, shifted and transformed by the haptic play of twelve dancers.
+The concept was developed in synergy with the lighting design by Mike Rijnierse.

-The wool felt (100% merino wool) raises a sense of intimacy, functioning between architecture and skin.
+The wool felt (100% merino wool) raises a sense of intimacy, intersecting architecture and tactile experience.
 The set becomes a place for sensual exploration, in which touch and smell are consciously experienced.
-The malleability of the stage allows for dramatic changes, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.
+The plasticity of the stage supports the dramaturgy of the choreography, highlighting the agency of the twelve actors – a process of metamorphosis that is also lived by each of their characters.

 “The sophisticated scenography of Ludmila Rodrigues is here illustrated in the form of a gigantic origami made out of felt layers.
-The highly atmospheric music, composed by electronic music producer Ben Frost, provides the audience with an enhanced experience of captivating mysticism.”
-(GöteborgsOperan publication)
+The highly atmospheric music, composed by electronic music producer Ben Frost, provides the audience with an enhanced experience of captivating mysticism.” – GöteborgsOperan (booklet)

-“The undulating choreography with suggestions of trauma and apocalyptic passages is the result of 18 months of research.
+“The undulating choreography with hints of trauma and apocalyptic passages is the result of 18 months of research.
 Marina Mascarell studied how humans allow information technology to control and distract them to the point of memory change.
-“We all tend to follow the manuscript of the masses and play our intended roles until life itself becomes a spectacle.
+“We all tend to follow a manuscript and play our roles until life itself becomes a spectacle.
 Both for the onlookers and ourselves.”
+(Mascarell) – GöteborgsOperan

 Music: Ben Frost

 Dramaturgy: Riikka Laakso